 A Conversation with Dr. Amal Ghazal

-Dr. Amal Ghazal is the incoming Director of the Centre for the Study of Muslim Societies and Cultures in September 1, 2017 and the first holder of the Simon Fraser University Professorship in the Comparative Study of Muslim Societies and Cultures.
+Dr. Amal Ghazal is the new Director of the Centre for Comparative Muslim Studies since September 1, 2017 and the first holder of the Simon Fraser University Professorship in the Comparative Study of Muslim Societies and Cultures.
 Born in Lebanon and educated at the American University of Beirut and the University of Alberta, Dr. Ghazal is a distinguished specialist on the modern history of the Middle East and Africa.
 She is best known for her groundbreaking book, Islamic Reform and Arab Nationalism: Expanding the Crescent from the Mediterranean to the Indian Ocean, 1880s-1930s (London: Routledge, 2010).
 She is the author of numerous articles as well as co-editor of The Oxford Handbook of Contemporary Middle Eastern and North African History (Oxford: Oxford University Press, 2016).
 Dr. Ghazal is a member of the editorial board of the International Journal of Middle East Studies and the Journal of Middle East Migration Studies and the President of the Canadian Committee on the Middle East.

-The interview was conducted by Dr. Derryl MacLean, the founding Director of the CCSMSC and a historian of Muslim South and Central Asia.
+The interview was conducted by Dr. Derryl MacLean, the founding Director of the CCMS and a historian of Muslim South and Central Asia.

 DM: I am delighted to welcome you to the Centre, SFU, and Vancouver.
 We are all looking forward to learning more about your brand of insightful scholarship across regions.
 Were you always interested in Middle East and Islamic history, or is this something that developed later?

 AG: It is a great pleasure for me to be the director of this distinguished Centre and I look forward to moving to SFU and joining the vibrant academic community there with whom I share my passion for and interest in Middle Eastern and Islamic history.